2104394/CS220-AU-portfolio/README.md

 * continue to work on di reflection
   * think about how to improve interaction with the internet
   * after improvement log on the vr map how they have changed
+  * add in the images of the vr map
 * do further work on the website
   * list prevoius expeirnaces / interactions with internet / education
 <br>